johnbayko/hicp/docs/hicp.rst

   escaped if the data is text and the sequence is non-text, so the result in that case is the same anyway.

-  Q. You could require the termination sequence to also be text.
+  Q: You could require the termination sequence to also be text.

-  A. Shut up.
+  A: Shut up.

 The blocks will be treated as the format needed for that header, and may be specified as encoded if necessary.